 We are committed to having sound corporate governance principles, which are essential to running our business efficiently and maintaining our integrity in the marketplace.
 Our board of directors has adopted Governance Principles that set forth the framework within which our board of directors, assisted by its committees, directs the affairs of our organization.
-The Governance Principles address, among other things, the composition and functions of our board of directors and its committees, director independence, compensation of directors, management succession and review and selection of new directors.
-In addition, our board of directors has adopted a Code of Ethics that applies to all of our directors, officers and employees.
+The Governance Principles address, among other things, the composition and functions of our board of directors has adopted a Code of Ethics that applies to all of our directors, officers and employees.
 Upon the completion of this offering, our Governance Principles, as well as the Code of Ethics will be available on our corporate website's Investor Relations page at www.origin.bank.
 We expect that any amendments to the Code of Ethics, or any waivers of its requirements with respect to any of our directors or executive officers, will be disclosed on our website as well as by any other means required by Nasdaq Stock Market or SEC rules.

 Director Selection Process.
 Our bylaws provide that nominations of persons for election to the board of directors may be made by or at the direction of our board of directors, our Chairman or by any stockholder entitled to vote for the election of directors at the annual meeting who complies with certain notice procedures.
 The Nominating and Corporate Governance Committee is responsible for identifying and recommending candidates to the board as vacancies occur.
 Director candidates are evaluated using certain established criteria, including familiarity with the financial services industry, their personal financial stability and their willingness to serve.
-The Nominating and Corporate Governance Committee will also take into account the candidate's level of financial literacy, his or her ability to devote an adequate amount of time to his or her duties as a director and any past or present relationship the candidate has with our business.
 The Nominating and Corporate Governance Committee is responsible for monitoring the mix of skills and experience of the directors in order to assess whether the board has the necessary tools to perform its oversight function effectively.
-Although we do not have a separate diversity policy, the Nominating and Corporate Governance Committee considers the diversity of our directors and nominees in terms of knowledge, experience, skills, expertise and other demographics that may contribute to our board of directors.
-The Nominating and Corporate Governance Committee will also evaluate candidates recommended by shareholders, provided that such candidates are nominated in accordance with the applicable provisions of our bylaws.
+Although we do not have a separate diversity policy, the Nominating and Corporate Governance Committee of directors and nominees in terms of knowledge, experience, skills, expertise and other demographics that may contribute to our board of directors.
+The Nominating and Corporate Governance Committee in accordance with the applicable provisions of our bylaws.